JoergHolz/LocalAdmin/README.md

 Shows project or URL in new tab.

-The difference to "show_in_browser" is, that you can here provide a label and tooltip.
+The difference to "show_in_browser" is, here you can use: label and tooltip.

-Usable: title_button_group, local_button_group, remote_button_group
+Where to use: title_button_group, local_button_group, remote_button_group
 ```
 0 => [
                 "platform" => "",